gitorko/gitorko.github.io/source/_posts/VSCode-Essentials-For-Java-Developers.md

 tags: vscode, java
 ---

-We will look at some of the configurations & tips that java developers using vscode for front end and backend development can use.
+Some of the configurations & tips that java developers using vscode for front end and backend development can use.

 <!-- more -->